-- Fix the tube in place partially using a tape, to ensure that the tube is steady.
+- Fix the tube in place partially using tape, to ensure that the tube is steady.
 Assessment should be done first if the tube is in the correct place.

-- Continue to oxygenate patient using bag valve or the manual resuscitator.
+- Continue to oxygenate the patient using bag-valve or the manual resuscitator.

-- Verify tube position immediately.
+- Verify the tube position immediately.
 Auscultate both lung fields.
-Assess if both chest are rising equally.
+Assess if both chests are rising equally.

-- Check also the pulse oximeter to assess patient’s oxygenation.
+- Check also the pulse oximeter to assess a patient’s oxygenation.

-- If the endotracheal tube is correctly place, secure tube in position using either a leukoplast, an ET holder, or ET ties.
+- If the endotracheal tube is correctly placed, secure tube in position using either a leukoplast, an ET holder, or ET ties.
 Suction patient’s secretions as needed.

-- Attach patient to mechanical ventilator.
+- Attach patient to a mechanical ventilator.
 Check the physician’s orders for the mechanical ventilator settings.

 - The physician would request a standard chest x-ray to confirm ET placement.
 Correspondingly, the physician would order an ABG test one hour after attaching the patient to the mechanical ventilator.

 - When ABG results are out, the physician would typically adjust the mechanical ventilator settings according to the patient’s response.

 After the patient is intubated, what’s next?
-Getting the tube isn’t the end of the story, as a nurse, keeping and taking care of the patient with endotracheal tube is another discussion.
-Let’s take a look of the things you can do as nurse.
+Getting the tube isn’t the end of the story, as a nurse, keeping and taking care of the patient with an endotracheal tube is another discussion.
+Let’s take a look at the things you can do as a nurse.

 Nursing Management for patients with endotracheal tube